Two men critically hurt after shooting each other in downtown St. Louis; Marriott garage hit by gunfire

 ST. LOUIS – Two men were critically injured in a shootout in downtown early Monday that also sprayed bullets at the Marriott garage, shattering windows.
-The shooting stemmed from a robbery attempt, police said.
+The shooting began when one man tried to rob the other, police said.

+The shooting was about 1:30 a.m.
+Monday.
+Downtown was depicted in the Post-Dispatch on Sunday as transforming into a near Wild West on many weekend nights during the summer.

 As police investigated that scene, they were told that a second shooting victim was found a few blocks away -- inside an SUV near Lumiere Place Boulevard and Carr street.
 He had been shot in the leg and groin.
 Police said they don't know who the second victim is.